KushBlazingJudah/website/tunes.md

 # Tunes

 Nothing here is definitive and most sections here will never be complete.
-However, you can take this as a guide for various genres, whatever's listed here at any given point in time.

 Generally, all of this is just albums I like in no particular order.

 Send recommendations if you wish.